ttulka/public/README.md

 public
 ======

-   For more information see the author's blog http://blog.net21.cz
+   For more information see my blog http://blog.net21.cz